 In connection with this offering, the underwriter may engage in transactions that stabilize, maintain, or otherwise affect the price of our Ordinary Shares.
 Specifically, the underwriter may sell more Ordinary Shares than it is obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of Ordinary Shares available for purchase by the underwriter under option to purchase additional Ordinary Shares.
-The underwriter can close out a covered short sale by exercising the option to purchase additional Ordinary Shares or purchasing Ordinary Shares in the open market.
+The underwriter can close out a covered short sale by exercising the option to purchase additional Ordinary Shares in the open market.
 In determining the source of Ordinary Shares to close out a covered short sale, the underwriter will consider, among other things, the open market price of Ordinary Shares compared to the price available under the option to purchase additional Ordinary Shares.
 The underwriter may also sell Ordinary Shares in excess of the option to purchase additional Ordinary Shares, creating a naked short position.
-The underwriter must close out any naked short position by purchasing Ordinary Shares in the open market.
-A naked short position is more likely to be created if the underwriter is concerned that there may be downward pressure on the price of the Ordinary Shares in the open market after pricing that could adversely affect investors who purchase in the offering.
+The underwriter must close out any naked short position by purchasing Ordinary Shares in the open market after pricing that there may be downward pressure on the price of the Ordinary Shares in the open market after pricing that could adversely affect investors who purchase in the offering.